wfgoh/MontyHall/README.md

 **Conclusion**</br>
 The result is obvious that if you switch, your chances of winning the car is close to 2/3, while it is close to 1/3 if you don't.
-If make a random guess between the two unopened doors, your chances of winning the car is 0.5.
+If make a random guess between the two unopened doors, your chances of winning the car is close to 0.5.
 So you know what to do next time if you happen to be invited to the game show.